Free Shipping on Orders of $50 or more.

 Author Biography

 Walter E. Wilson, a retired Navy Captain and former head of U.S. Naval Intelligence operations in Europe, has authored numerous articles and reviews.
-Gary L. McKay is an associate professor at Georgia Southern University and is the director of research and development for AIG London.
+Gary L. McKay is a research fellow at the University of Dundee, Scotland and the research and development scientist at Dundee Satellite Station Ltd. He is also a life member of the US Naval Institute and a fellow of the British Interplanetary Society.

 Number of Pages: 368